marrobi/Microsoft-and-Containers/DockerMachine/readme.md

     ```
     Install-Module AzureRM -Force
     ```

-NOTE: If you get errors and are using PowerShell on Linux/Mac please check out the following article:
+NOTE: If you have problems getting the above commands to work and are using a Linux/Mac OS please check out the following article:
 [https://blogs.technet.microsoft.com/jessicadeen/azure/getting-started-with-powershell-core-and-azurerm-modules-on-ubuntu-and-os-x/](https://blogs.technet.microsoft.com/jessicadeen/azure/getting-started-with-powershell-core-and-azurerm-modules-on-ubuntu-and-os-x/)

 ## Docker